 Keeping Your Active Dog’s Energy Up

-Whether your pounding the pavement at home, hitting your favorite hiking trails, swimming at the beach, or just getting exercise in your backyard, active dogs need the right nutrition and supplements to keep their joints healthy, their minds sharp, and their spirits calm.
+Whether you’re pounding the pavement at home, hitting your favorite hiking trails, swimming at the beach, or just getting exercise in your backyard, active dogs need the right nutrition and supplements to keep their joints healthy, their minds sharp, and their spirits calm.

 Active dog breeds may benefit from joint supplements that offer ingredients like glucosamine and chondroitin to keep their hips and joints healthy as they age.
 Pups that travel frequently with pet parents may enjoy a calming supplement to make road trips and new places less intimidating.